Creating an Aquatic Future for Ponderay

 Our second phase will see the construction of the competition pool and its associated features.
 This will establish the Ponderay Aquatic Center as a fully-featured state-of-the-art facility that serves the needs of all community members.

-A male swimmer diving head first into a lane of a competition swimming pool.
-He is wearing black swim jammers and swim goggles.
-The shot is taken from an angle behind the swimmer and the feet of spectators can be seen in the background.
+A shot from behind a male swimmer who is diving head first into a lap swimming pool.
+He is wearing swim goggles and black competition swim shorts.
+The legs of spectators can be seen on the side of the pool.

 Ready to dive in?
 So are we!